 others like them.

-Tags: best burgers in NYC, best burgers, a quest for the best burger in NYC, best burger blogs, white cheddar, Black Swan NYC, Cynthia Walker, Grub Street, Bed Stuy, Brooklyn, Craft Beer, Piccinini Brothers, Sershan Pather, Brown Betty, AC Milan, Palermo, MTA, best burgers in Brooklyn
+Tags: a quest for the best burger in NYC, AC Milan, Bed Stuy, best burger blogs, best burgers, best burgers in Brooklyn, best burgers in NYC, Black Swan NYC, Brooklyn, Brown Betty, Craft Beer, Cynthia Walker, Grub Street, MTA, Palermo, Piccinini Brothers, Sershan Pather, white cheddar

 Piccinini Brothers, who also supplies Dumont burger.
 I sat in a banquette and watched Palermo beat AC Milan in the Serie A soccer, anxiously awaiting Cynthia’s handy work.
 My burger arrived perfectly stacked with white cheddar, an 8 oz. patty smothered in caramel brown onions, on a well toasted brioche from Balthazar Breads.
 The fries were stuffed into a chinese take-out box, and were crispy thin, with just the right amount of salt.
 The burger was juicy and forthcoming with plenty of flavor, the crunchiness of the brioche was a little troubling and crumbly, but nothing that I couldn’t handle.
 If I could change anything-that would be it.
 The burger was fat, pretty and had plenty of personality- not a bad first time Black Swan burger.
 MTA’s shoddy haulage.